seberg/numpy-dispatch/README.md

-1. When no array-module can be found because none of the array types understands the others, a `default` has to be returned during a transition phase, this can be done using `fallback="warn"`
+1. When no array-module can be found because none of the array types understands the others, a `default` has to be returned during a transition phase, this can be done using `fallback="warn"`.
 2. `future_modules` allows to implement new modules, but not use them by default (give a `FutureWarning` instead).